couchbaselabs/cloudhosting/README.txt

+﻿This software allows the user to easily manage the deployment of couchbase server to multiple clouds.
+This software currently supports the cloud providers mainly AWS, RackSpace and Google Cloud.
+It also supports Azure until the point of creating the instances in Azure cloud.
 This software uses the Apache Libcloud Library (Python), Apache Web Server, Django (Python framework) for web development

 Installation :
 pip install apache-libcloud